Home Majors Nutrition & Food Science

-Nutrition & Food Science Degree
+Nutrition & Food Science

 Students study nutritional science, dietetics, food service management, and how diet affects human health across the lifespan.
 Graduates typically pursue careers as registered dietitians, food service managers, nutrition counselors, public health nutritionists, and food industry consultants.
 The growing focus on preventive healthcare and nutrition-related disease management drives strong demand for nutrition professionals.

-What Nutrition & Food Science Graduates Do
+What Nutrition & Food Science graduates do

 Your career in food and nutrition will likely start on the front lines.
 You might begin as a dietetic technician in a hospital, preparing prescribed meals and tracking patient intake, or as a cook in a large institution.
 With experience, you can move into a first-line supervisor role, where your focus shifts from preparing food to managing people—creating staff schedules, ensuring food safety compliance, and troubleshooting kitchen emergencies.